 2021 Yamaha Ténéré 700

-OK, it’ll be awhile before we actually get to see the new T7 in the flesh, but we do know it will be powered by the 689cc CP2 parallel twin used in the FZ/MT-07, housed in a new tubular steel double-cradle frame.
+OK, it’ll be awhile before we actually get to see the new Ténéré 700 (T7, for short) in the flesh–it will be coming to the U.S. in the second half of 2020 as a 2021 model–but we do know it will be powered by the 689cc CP2 parallel twin used in the FZ/MT-07, housed in a new tubular steel double-cradle frame.
 Other details include a 62.6-inch wheelbase, almost 9.5 inches of ground clearance, a fully adjustable USD 43mm fork with 8.3 inches of travel, and remote preload-adjustable rear with 7.9 inches.

 2019 Yamaha YZF-R3